nstory/boston_public_records/README.md

 These records were exported from the [Boston GovQA Public Records Center](https://bostonma.govqa.us/WEBAPP/_rs/(S(drgaqavruzr2edqgq0jblw5g))/login.aspx) and include requests to the Boston Police Department from 2017 - 2020.
 Other city departments began using the GovQA system in early 2020.

-This project's structure is modeled on the practices espoused in [Patrick Ball: Principled Data Processing](https://www.youtube.com/watch?v=ZSunU9GQdcI).

 See also [the blog post](https://blog.wokewindows.org/2021/01/14/boston-public-records-log.html).

 ## DOWNLOADS